bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 ### Undefined types

-The following table defines test vectors for various addresses with an undefinded type and a payload ranging from 0 to 224 bytes.
+The following table defines test vectors for various addresses with an undefined type and a payload ranging from 0 to 224 bytes.
 These test vectors can be used to verify the handling of addresses with unspecified types or assumptions about the address length as it cannot be verified from the type byte.

 | Data Size (bytes) | Type | Size | CashAddr | Data (hex) |
 | :---------------- | :--- | :--- | :------- | :--------- |